dgtlrst/csp-client/README.md

 sudo ./build.sh
 ```

-The script will install the following dependencies automatically:
+The script will check and install the following dependencies automatically (only if not already installed):
+- `gcc` - GCC compiler
 - `libsocketcan2 libsocketcan-dev` - SocketCAN libraries
 - `can-utils` - CAN utilities
 - `pkg-config` - Package configuration tool